Finnish flag days

 - 10 October, birthday of the writer Aleksis Kivi; the occasion is also celebrated as the Day of Finnish Literature

 - 6 November, svenska dagen, Finnish Swedish Heritage Day

 - 8 December, birthday of the composer Jean Sibelius; the occasion is also celebrated as the Day of Finnish Music

 The Åland Islands have their own dates for flying the island's flag, based on the island’s autonomy and the official and established dates for flying the Finnish flag.
 On the dates based on Åland’s autonomy, the Åland Islands fly their own blue, yellow and red flag.

-There are eleven occasions during the year when the Sámi people can fly their own flag depicting the Sámi colours of red, green, yellow and blue.
+There are twelve occasions during the year when the Sámi people can fly their own flag depicting the Sámi colours of red, green, yellow and blue.

 When a foreign head of state is on an official state visit to Finland, the Finnish flag is usually flown from public buildings in the localities the visit covers.
 Usually the Ministry of the Interior also issues a general recommendation on the flying of the Finnish flag on such occasions.

 Times of day the flag should be flown